Fixed points of Boolean networks with sparse connections: Some of the main phenomena in a single model

 The remaining sites are those such that $x_{j}(t)\ne y_{j}(t)$ for at least one of the input sites $j\to i$.
 In this case, $x_{i}(t+1)$ and $y_{i}(t+1)$ are values of $f_{i}$ for two distinct argument-sets, and since $f_{i}$ is uniformly sampled from all possible boolean functions, the probability that $x_{i}(t+1)=y_{i}(t+1)$ is $1/2$.
 Taking these two possibilities into account, we find that

 with

-Analyzing this recursion relation, we see that for $C<2$ it admits only one fixed point, at $\phi=1$, which is attractive.
+Analyzing this recursion relation, we find a transition in the behavior at $C_{\text{crit}}=2$.
+We see that for $C<2$ it admits only one fixed point, at $\phi=1$, which is attractive.
 Therefore, any pair of initial conditions that are different from each other eventually reach an overlap fraction of 1; that is they become equal to one another, apart from a sub-extensive number of sites.
 Hence all such initial conditions converge to the same final state, up to a subextensive number of sites.
 This is known as the frozen phase.
 For $C>2$, the fixed point at $\phi=1$ becomes repulsive, and there is another attractive fixed point at some $0<\phi^{*}<1$, given by

 Here $W(\zeta)$ is the Lambert W-function, defined as the solution to the equation $We^{W}=\zeta$.
 (When $\zeta<0$ the larger of the two solutions is taken.
 Several useful facts on this function are collected in Appendix \ref{sec:Lambert_W}.)
 Thus, similar initial conditions ($\phi$ close to $1$) diverge, indicating that this is a fluctuating phase.